 out of 10Mova P10 Pro Ultra

-Both models offer comprehensive self-maintenance with auto-emptying and mop washing.
-The Dreame's dock has a more compact footprint at 18 x 13.4 inches.
+Both docks handle auto-emptying and mop washing with equal competence.
+The Dreame's dock takes up less floor space at 18 x 13.4 inches.

-The Dreame L40 Ultra Gen2 covers 1,679 square feet in a single cleaning run, handling larger homes without needing to recharge mid-clean.
+The Dreame L40 Ultra Gen2 covers 1,679 square feet in a single charge.
+This puts it solidly in the range needed for most homes without requiring a mid-clean recharge.

 | Feature | Dreame L40 Ultra Gen2 | Mova P10 Pro Ultra |